Rory-Tallon/MarkdownPreviewer/README.md

-# Getting Started with Create React App
+# Markdown previewer

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a simple web app written in the JS library React to translate plain text markdown and render it immediately.

 ## Available Scripts